Home

 Yes, certainly!

-Tensioner and idler pulley work together to maintain constant tension and alignment across the drive belt pulleys of various engine components.
+Tensioner and idler pulleys work together to maintain constant tension and alignment across the drive belt pulleys of various engine components.
 These parts include the power steering pump, air conditioning compressor, water pump, and alternator.
 When the tensioner pulley wears out, the belt can become loose and slip off, disconnecting it from these components.

-Without a functioning belt, the engine parts will stop working, too.
+Without a functioning belt, the engine parts will stop working too.
 Eventually, you’ll notice cooling, battery, and other engine-related issues in your vehicle.

 6 Signs You Need a Tensioner Pulley Replacement